abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 Application level
 -------------------

-The application should optimize parallel execution across the host and devices using asynchronous calls and streams.
-Workloads should be assigned based on
-efficiency: serial to the host, parallel to the devices.
+To enable parallel execution of the application across the host and devices, use asynchronous calls and streams.
+Assign workloads based on efficiency: serial to the host or parallel to the devices.

-For parallel workloads, when threads need to synchronize to share data, if they belong to the same block, use ``__syncthreads()`` (see:
+For parallel workloads, when threads belonging to the same block need to synchronize to share data, use ``__syncthreads()`` (see:
 :ref:`synchronization functions`) within the same kernel invocation.
-If they belong to different blocks, they must use global memory with two separate kernel invocations.
-The latter should be minimized as it adds overhead.
+For threads belonging to different blocks, use global memory with two separate kernel invocations.
+It is recommended to avoid the latter approach as it adds overhead.

 Device level
 --------------

-Device level optimization primarily involves maximizing parallel execution across the multiprocessors of the device.
-This can be achieved by executing multiple kernels concurrently on a device.
-The management of these kernels is facilitated by streams, which allow for the overlapping of computation and data transfers, enhancing performance.
+Device level optimization primarily involves maximizing parallel execution across the multiprocessors on the device.
+You can achieve device level optimization by executing multiple kernels concurrently on a device.
+To enhance performance, the management of these kernels is facilitated by streams, which allow for the overlapping of computation and data transfers, enhancing performance.
 The aim is to keep all multiprocessors busy by executing enough kernels concurrently.
 However, launching too many kernels